lakhujanivijay/Bioinformatics-Problems-Rosalind/Calculate_N50/ReadMe.md

 About this script:

-This script takes the stats.txt file (coming out from velvet denovo assembler) as input and calculates N50 value.
+N50.py : This script takes the stats.txt file (coming out from velvet denovo assembler) as input and calculates N50 value. calc_n50_from_assembly_fasta.py : This script takes a multifasta file (assembly file having scaffolds) and calculate N50 value.